ZhimaoLin/tax-law-rag-chatbot/README.md

 - **LayoutPDFReader**
   - This is the smartest pattern-based PDF parser.
 Without using any machine learning, it can meaningfully divide PDF into sections while overcoming the challenge of page break.
 However, it has issues with multi-column PDFs.
   - [https://github.com/nlmatics/llmsherpa](https://github.com/nlmatics/llmsherpa)

+Based on my experience, if you really want to perfectly parse a PDF, I think this can be an another big research project.

 ## How to run the code?